Click on the banner above to access the virtual exhibit.

 Curated by Rosemarie Nahm, a first generation Korean American who has been researching Korean immigration history since 2015.
 She is a board member of the Angel Island Immigration Station Foundation.

-Exhibition sponsored in part by the Consulate General of the Republic of Korea in San Francisco and Korean American Community Foundation-SF.
+Exhibition sponsored in part by the Consulate General of the Republic of Korea in San Francisco and Korean American Community Foundation of San Francisco.